FireDragonGameStudio/SimpleWebRTC-Web/README.md

 ## 🧩 Unity Integration

-This interface works beautifully with the [SimpleWebRTC Unity asset](https://assetstore.unity.com/packages/tools/network/simple-webrtc-272469).
+This interface works beautifully with the [SimpleWebRTC](https://assetstore.unity.com/packages/tools/network/simplewebrtc-309727) Unity asset.

 ### Why Use This?

-You can **bypass Unity’s native video/audio capture** and use **standard browser APIs** for full control.
+You can **bypass any native video/audio capture** or **content streaming** and use **standard browser APIs** for full control.
 Stream from:

 * External webcams
 * Virtual devices